-Follow the steps below to quickly tag (in Intercom) all users who requested a certain feature.
+Follow the steps below to quickly tag (in Intercom) all users who requested a particular feature.
 Then use audience logic to target those users in a manual message.

-- In Productboard, export the emails of all who've requested a given feature (see above).
+- In Productboard, export all emails requesting a given feature (see above).

 - In the CSV export, add a new Tag column.

 - Apply the name of a tag as the value for all rows beneath this column. (e.g., requested-advanced-filtering)

 - In Intercom, navigate to Platform > People.
 Under More, select Import.